semacu/machine-learning/README.md

-With an aim of developing a training course in machine learning for life-science and chemistry researchers, this is a compilation of relevant materials materials.
+With an aim of developing a training course in machine / deep learning for life-science and chemistry researchers, this is a compilation of relevant materials materials.

 - [Articles and reviews](#articles-and-reviews)
 - [Blogs](#blogs)